Payment and installment plans continue to gain popularity, and for good reason.

 ‘Buy now, pay later’ (BNPL) payment plans take the form of a loan or credit option, where the buyer borrows from a loan provider — like Klarna, Afterpay/Clearpay, Affirm or Zip — via the payment processing platform.

-The seller is paid in full upfront and the buyer pays off the loan to the loan provider over time.
+The seller is paid in full upfront, and the buyer pays off the loan to the loan provider over time.

 What is Stripe?